MaskingTechnology/jitar/packages/health/README.md

 # Jitar Health

-This package contains the components for health monitoring of the [Jitar](https://jitar.dev) runtime.
+This package provides the service health system for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: